-The HealthEast Cancer Genetics Clinic sees patients who have concerns about their risk for cancer or the possibility of cancer running in their family.
+The HealthEast Cancer Genetics Program sees patients who have concerns about their risk for cancer or the possibility of cancer running in their family.

-Our clinic offers genetic counseling and testing to help you make informed decisions about medical care.
+Our program offers genetic counseling and testing to help you make informed decisions about your medical care.
 Knowing your cancer risk can affect the way you approach cancer prevention, detection and treatment.

-Contact the Cancer Genetics ClinicWe're here to help you take a proactive approach.
+Contact the Cancer Genetics OfficeWe're here to help you take a proactive approach.

-Concerned about your inherited cancer risk?
+Concerned about your family history and cancer risk?
 We offer genetic counseling and testing to help you make informed medical decisions.

 Get a referral form you can take to your doctor.